GovWizely/industry_mapping/README.md

 ### MySQL

-The database.yml file assumes you have a local [MySQL](http://www.mysql.com/) instance up and running, accessible from user 'root' with no password.
+Copy and modify the database.yml file as needed.
+The provided database.yml.example file assumes you have a local [MySQL](http://www.mysql.com/) instance up and running, accessible from user 'root' with no password.

 Create and setup your development and test databases and populate them with the seed data: